 These articles of association cover:

 the directors' powers and responsibilities

-the directors’ decision making procedures (eg how decisions should be taken, quorum for and chairing of directors meetings, how to deal with conflicts of interest etc)
+the directors’ decision-making procedures (eg how decisions should be taken, the quorum for and chairing of directors meetings, how to deal with conflicts of interest etc)

 the appointment of directors (including termination, remuneration and expenses)

 shares and distributions (eg issuing and transferring shares, payment of dividends, authority to capitalise profits etc)

 the shareholders’ decision making procedure (eg the quorum for and chairing of general meetings, voting matters and amendments to resolutions)